 In 2011-2012, EdPowerment refurbished the original building, upgraded the outdoor patio to serve as additional classroom space, and funded a more sanitary toilet space.
-More importantly, EdPowerment financed a successful Water Well, critical for the Center’s growth.
+More importantly, EdPowerment financed a successful Water Project, critical for the Center’s growth.

 From 2012 - 2015, funding from another US based non-profit, Go Campaign, for two classroom buildings, and a $53,000 Rotary Global Grant catapulted KIWOCE’s capacity.
 EdPowerment remained the engine behind its operations, staffing and educational schemes.

 TODAY, KIWOCE/Kilimahewa is a full-service, community-based educational center.
 EdPowerment continues to support the Center by funding staff, security, the Boys and Girls Club and equipment and special projects.
-We work closely with the Center's staff in our three concentrations – core academics, employability skills and personal development – mark this Tanzanian NGO's “Open School.”
-Within Tanzania, these schools are sometimes called “Second Chance” schools.
+We work closely with the Center's staff in our three concentrations – core academics, employability skills and personal development .
+In Tanzania, these schools are sometimes called “Second Chance” schools.
 The truth is that KIWOCE is often the only chance school.
 At Kilimahewa, teachers and staff work to activate critical thinking, nurture positive behaviors and build the foundations that turn this second or only chance into productive futures.

 KIWOCE OPEN SCHOOL PROGRAMS

 Secondary School Equivalency Course

-In truth, many post-primary adolescent students cannot continue in the Tanzanian secondary schools because of family and economic constraints.
+In truth, many post-primary adolescent students cannot continue in the Tanzanian secondary schools because of economic and other constraints.
 KIWOCE offers these youth another way to secure a recognized secondary school degree.
 Using diverse teaching strategies, hands-on and on-line educational tools, and individual attention, the Center works to (1) compensate for the deficits that most students have coming from poor areas with marginalized schools and (2) encourage mindsets that are open and able to learn.
 We also provide those who have failed National Form 2 and Form 4 exams a way to study and "resit" for these critical exams.